rdsq/linehell/README.md

 # linehell

-> a programming language where nesting is illegal and suffering is mandatory
+A language where nesting is illegal and extreme verbosity is mandatory

-## What is this?

-**linehell** is a minimalist, maximalist, line-based, anti-nesting programming language.
-It was built to provide an authentic experience of:

-- extreme verbosity

-- total lack of comfort

-- deep spiritual suffering

-If you think normal programming languages are too easy, linehell is here to fix that

 ## Core principles